 Protecting the Water and Environment

 Gran Tierra believes that the protection of freshwater is an essential part of responsible oil and gas exploration and production.
 The Company is committed to ensure that its operations do not have an impact on groundwater and aquifers.
-Independent monitoring and testing has confirmed that Gran Tierra has fully safeguarded groundwater quality throughout its history of drilling operations in Colombia.
+Independent monitoring and testing have confirmed that Gran Tierra has fully safeguarded groundwater quality throughout its history of drilling operations in Colombia.

 GTE will fund additional independent water studies for local communities in Colombia and Ecuador if they want to hire their own laboratory (as long as it is certified by Colombian and Ecuadorian regulators).
 GTE will take its own samples and compare them with the communities’ samples, sharing the results at a community meeting.